StudentJL/ELA-Test-Results-Dash/README.md

 A Data Visualization Project using ELA Test Results (2013-2018) data from NYC Open Data.
 (Planning in progress)

-Goal: To make a Dashboard capable of displaying the trends of ELA Test Results over 6 years, to answer the question of whether NYC citizens' english language skills are at satisfactory levels.
+Goal: To make a Dashboard capable of displaying the trends of ELA Test Results over 6 years, to answer the question of whether NYC citizens' english language skills have been at satisfactory levels.

 Links to Data Sets: